rqlite/rqlite/README.md

 Depending on your machine, individual INSERT performance could be anything from 1 operation per second to more than 100 operations per second.
 However, by using transactions, throughput will increase significantly, often by 2 orders of magnitude.
 This speed-up is due to the way SQLite works.
 So for high throughput, execute as many operations as possible within a single transaction.

 ### In-memory databases
 You can also try using an [in-memory database](https://www.sqlite.org/inmemorydb.html) to increase performance.
 In this mode no actual SQLite file is created and the entire database is stored in memory.
+With in-memory databases, and very low-latency connections between the nodes, throughput has been reported to increase by a factor of 5.

 #### Will this put my data at risk?
 No.